 Best Bet Dried and Shell Beans:

 • French Horticultural.
 63-68 days.
 Excellent green or shell or dry bean.
-Flat oval 6 to 8 inch long straight pods bright green maturing to yellow splashed with red when dry; purple beans.
-Bush-type plant 18 to 20 inches tall with short runner.
+Flat oval 6 to 8-inch long straight pods bright green maturing to yellow splashed with red when dry; purple beans.
+Bush-type plant 18 to 20 inches tall with a short runner.
 High yields.
 Good freezer.
 Heirloom.

 • Navy.
 85-100 days.
 Nutty, mild flavor.
 Small white beans in 4-inch pods.
 Plant 16-24 inches tall.
 High yields.
-Excellent for baked beans, soup, or stew; skin is firm and does not much when cooled.
+Excellent for baked beans, soup, or stew; skin is firm.

 Bean Growing Tips for Success:

 Planting.
 A plant bean in full sun after all danger of frost has passed in spring.
 Beans will not germinate in soil colder than 60°F. Sow successive crops every 2 to 3 weeks until 60 days before the first frost.
 Plant seeds in raised ridges to 6 inches high in spring; in summer, plant in furrows to ensure contact with soil moisture.

 Roll bean seeds into a moist paper towel and place the end of the towel in a jar of water for several hours before sowing.
 This will soften the seed case and speed germination

 Support pole beans.
 Pole beans require the support of poles, tepees, cages, or trellises.
 Set up supports when you sow seed.
 Air circulation is crucial to warding off disease.

 Even moisture and mulching.
 Beans require even, consistent watering.
 Avoid overhead watering.
 When plants are 12 inches tall, mulch with aged compost to both feed your crop and keep soil moisture even.